spring-epfl/zksk/README.rst

 .. start-getting-started-marker-do-not-remove

-You can install zkbuilder using pip:
+You can install zksk using pip:

 .. code-block:: bash